danielsaidi/website_danielsaidi/_posts/2019/2019-10-28-app-store-submission-fails-with-carthage-for-spm-generated-projects.md

 ---
-title:  "App Store submission fails when Carthage uses SPM generated project"
+title: App Store submission fails when Carthage uses SPM generated project
 date:  2019-10-29 12:00:00 +0100
-tags:   spm carthage app-store
+tags:  xcode spm
 icon:  swift
 ---

 If you use `swift package generate-xcodeproj` to generate an Xcode project for a SPM package, App Store will reject any apps that adds this library with [Carthage][Carthage].
 This post will show you how to make App Store submission work.